dispatchrun/coroutine/README.md

 _coroutine-aware_, and participate in passing the yield point through the call stack.
 Sometimes, those changes are made even more difficult by the control flow traversing code paths that the programmer does not have control over (e.g., the Go standard library or other dependencies).
-Such changes can, leak deep into the code base, as functions or type signatures may have to be changed, breaking interface implementations that can sometimes only be detected at runtime.
+Such changes can leak deep into the code base, as functions or type signatures may have to be changed, breaking interface implementations that can sometimes only be detected at runtime.